Glossary

 The electricity supplier is responsible for invoicing, providing customer service and complying with legislative requirements.
 Customers can choose a supplier based on price, quality of service or products offered, such as green tariffs.

-The electrical grid, or electric grid, is a complex system that facilitates the transmission and distribution of electrical energy from producers to consumers.
+An electricity system is a complex network that facilitates the transmission and distribution of electrical energy from producers to consumers.
 This system includes power plants, transmission and distribution lines, substations, and other technical equipment that enable efficient and reliable delivery of electricity.

-The electrical grid consists of three main parts:
+The electricity system consists of three main parts:

 1. Electricity generation: Power plants produce electrical energy using various sources such as fossil fuels, nuclear power, hydropower, wind energy, and solar energy.